 - Limited repertoire.
 If you have a few basic menus, you’ll use the same ingredients and equipment over and over, and you’ll be able keep those things accessible.
-For instance, pick one pan and use it for all of your cakes.
+For instance, choose one pan and use it for all of your cakes.
 Give away what you don’t need.
 A limited menu makes shopping easier.
 You can always vary it as your situation allows.

 - Shopping.
 For people who are chronically ill or disabled, getting out to the store can be a major challenge.
 Keeping a running shopping list is essential.

 - Knowing your limitations.
 My mother stopped at the first signs of strain.
 If you need to lie down and rest, do so.
 No meal is worth a setback in your condition.

 Whether or not you have an injury or disability, always pay attention to your body’s signals.
-Don’t treat cooking like a marathon.
+Cooking shouldn’t feel like a marathon.